Home > Guide Bot Recipe: Sales Qualification Questions

 This article describes a single “recipe” for using our Guide Bot.
 Each recipe is a strategic guide for deploying the Guide Bot.
 Please refer to our Guide Bot Introduction and the Guide Bot Configuration Guide for more general information.
 This recipe assumes basic familiarity with SnapEngage configuration and setup (widgets, agents, design studio, etc).
 You may need to refer to other support pages for help on these topics.

-Your company wants to proactively engage customers on its website, and then find out which product the customer might be interested in.
-Based on the customer’s interest, the customer should be sent to either the SMB or enterprise sales teams.
+Moonwalkers wants to proactively engage customers on the website and discover which product the customer is interested in.
+Based on the customer’s interest, the customer should be sent to either the Small-Business or Enterprise sales team.

 Note: you may have some sales agents who work across both teams.
 That is okay, this recipe can handle such a scenario.